Skip the boring, plain-ole deviled eggs and really make your Easter food spread pop — with an adorable hatching chick deviled eggs recipe.

-Start by making perfect hard boiled eggs.
+To start, make perfect hard-boiled eggs.
 To make the cooked eggs easy to peel, I let them sit in an ice bath for a whole hour.

 When you're ready to make your chicks, crack the egg all over with a spoon.
 I like to use a spoon with a slightly pointed tip, which is really helpful in the next step.

 Once your eggs are peeled, it's time to shape them.
-Lay the egg on its side, and cut a small slice off of the bottom (flatter) end.
+Lay the egg on its side, and cut a small slice off the bottom (flatter) end.
 This gives it a base to stand on.
-You can eat that little slice now, you won't need it.
-Then cut about 1/2-3/4 inch off of the top (pointy) end.
-This end piece is going to be the top of your chicks.
+You can eat that little slice now, since you won't need it.
+Then cut about 1/2 – 3/4 inch off the top (pointy) end.
+This end piece is going to be the top of your chick.

-Scoop all the yolks out of the eggs (don't forget the tops too), and mix them with the filling ingredients.
-Put your filling in a plastic bag with the end snipped off, and pipe it into your eggs.
+Scoop all the yolks out of the eggs (don't forget the tops, too), and mix them with the filling ingredients.
+Put your filling into a plastic bag with a corner end snipped off, and pipe it into your eggs.

 Arrange the eggs however you would like to serve them, then add feet by slipping the remaining slices of carrot under their bodies.
 Again, tweezers can help with this step.
 Place three pieces together on each side to make the feet.

 Refrigerate until ready to serve, but try to serve them within a couple of hours to keep the yolks looking fresh.